Things to Do at Villa Olmo

 Como Cathedral (Duomo)

-Neoclassical temple museum dedicated to physicist Alessandro Volta, Como's famous native son
+Neoclassical monument dedicated to Alessandro Volta, Como's famous son who invented the electric battery

 Villa del Balbianello